jereodell/poetry/curse.md

 # Curse

 Shadow of the man who fled his daughter,
-hid in the darker corners of her dreams,
+hid in the darker corners of her dreams --

 shade of the father, thin over four hundred miles
 of lime, dishonorable in the mind, absence,